 1984.
-Company trademark and many goods and manufacturing supplies bought by a small group of investors in Grand Junction, Colorado including Eddie and Shirley Clements, Tom Conner as President, and Dave Canaday.
-Grand Junction is hundreds of miles distant from the company's original location in Boulder, on the other side of the Rocky Mountains.
+Company trademark and many goods and manufacturing supplies bought from Gillette by a small group of investors in Grand Junction, Colorado that included Eddie and Shirley Clements, Tom Conner as President, and Dave Canaday.
+Grand Junction is hundreds of miles west of the company's original location in Boulder, on the other side of the Rocky Mountains.
 On 2/15/1984, it's legal name became "Frostline U.S.A., Inc." and it's new version of the Frostline label often (not always) included the word "Insport" (Insport was described as "an employee owned company")...

 1994 (approx.) a brief business arrangement with McCall Patterns.